digao-dalpiaz/DzListHeader/readme.md

 ```
 procedure LoadCustom(const A: String)
 ```
-Loads column customization from string, including position, size, and visibility You can load from registry/ini file
+Loads column customization from string, including position, size, and visibility.
+You can load from registry/ini file

 ```
 function SaveCustom: String
 ```
-Save columns customization to string, including position, size, and visibility You can save to registry/ini file
+Save columns customization to string, including position, size, and visibility.
+You can save to registry/ini file

 ```